What are our policies?

 Upon your request, we will provide you with access to, and ability to correct, certain information about you, such as contact information, transaction information and credit card account information.
 You can help Arthritis Research Canada maintain the accuracy of your personal information by notifying us when you change your address, phone number, or e-mail address.

 If at any time you wish to access or update your information or stop receiving communications from Arthritis Research Canada, please contact us:

 Mailing Address: Arthritis Research Canada 5591 No. 3 Road Richmond, BC V6K 2C7

 7. Conditions of Use, Notices, and Revisions

-If you choose to interact with ARC’s website, your visit and any dispute over privacy is subject to this privacy notice.
+If you choose to interact with Arthritis Research Canada’s website, your visit and any dispute over privacy is subject to this privacy notice.
 We regularly review our privacy practices for our various activities, and update our policy.
 Please check this website on an ongoing basis for information on our most up-to-date practices.

 We are always appreciative and responsive to any suggestions or concerns regarding any of our policies or practices.
 Please send your comments to firstname.lastname@example.org and we will respond in a timely manner.